RealSports Volleyball

 Realsports Volleyball is a volleyball video game written by Bob Polaro and Jim Huether for the Atari 2600 and published by Atari, Inc. in 1982.
 Polaro also programmed the Atari 2600 port of Defender.

 Development

 RealSports Volleyball is an enhanced version of programmer Bob Polaro's never released game Volleyball.
 He asked to make several improvements on it, including better animations and more colourful backgrounds.
 It is part of the RealSports series of games.

 Reception

-Steve Davidson wrote in Arcade Express in 1983, "Unlike some video volleyball contests, this one really does play like the sport," and called the game "a triumph" (8/10).
+Steve Davidson gave a favorable review to the game in Arcade Express in 1983, and called it "a triumph" (8/10).
 The game won The Video Game Update magazine's 1982 Awards of Excellence in the "Best New Sports Game" category.